lararubbelke/azure_lambda_labs/Module1-IntelligentApp/README.md

 	- **Path pattern**: Type in a file prefix to use when writing blob output.
 E.g. analyticsoutput-{date}
 	- **Event Serializer Format**: JSON.
 	- **Encoding**: UTF8.
+	- **Format**: Line separated

 1. Click **Create**.

 #### Task 5 - Starting the job for real time processing ####

-In this task you'll run the Stream Analytics job and view the output in Visual Studio.
+In this task you'll run the Stream Analytics job and view the output in Storage explorer.

 1. From the job **Dashboard**, click the **Start** button.